Research Computing Projects

 The Electronic Provider Incentive Payment system (ePIP) is for the New Hampshire Medicaid EHR Incentive Program.
 It is hosted by the University System of New Hampshire.
 Providers electing to participate in the program will use this system to register and attest to program criteria.

-RCI engineered the Electronic Provider Incentive Payment System (ePIP) software that facilitates provider requests for incentive payments.
-RCI configured ePIP to interface in near real-time with both CMS (Centers for Medicare & Medicaid Services) and New Hampshire Medicaid databases that facilitate the payment approval and disbursement processes.
+RCC engineered the Electronic Provider Incentive Payment System (ePIP) software that facilitates provider requests for incentive payments.
+RCC configured ePIP to interface in near real-time with both CMS (Centers for Medicare & Medicaid Services) and New Hampshire Medicaid databases that facilitate the payment approval and disbursement processes.

 The New Hampshire Geographically Referenced Analysis and Information Transfer System (NH GRANIT) is a cooperative project to create, maintain, and make available a statewide geographic database serving the information needs of state, regional, and local decision-makers.
 A collaborative effort between the University of New Hampshire and the NH Office of State Planning, the core GRANIT System is housed at the UNH Institute for the Study of Earth, Oceans, and Space in Durham.
 It includes: